 I’m a member of The Authors Guild and SCBWI.
 I hold a Master of Fine Arts in Directing from U.C.
 Irvine.
 I graduated from the University of Warwick with joint honours in English, European & American Literature and Theatre Studies.

 My father, F.N.
 Souza, pioneered post-Independence modern Indian art.
 He was an important British artist when he lived in England.
 He is considered India’s leading modern painter.
 My mother was an haute couturiere.
-Among her clients, she dressed Honor Blackman (Cathy Gale in The Avengers, Pussy Galore in Goldfinger, with Sean Connery); Ailsa Garland, editor-in-chief of British Vogue; agony aunt Marjorie Proops; and, once, she was called in to fit the first man to undergo the sex-change operation in Britain, because he could not stand the “heavy” touch of another woman’s hands.
+Among her clients, she dressed Honor Blackman as Cathy Gale in The Avengers, and Pussy Galore in Goldfinger, with Sean Connery; Ailsa Garland, editor-in-chief of British Vogue; and, once, she was called in to fit the first man to undergo the sex-change operation in Britain, because he could not stand the “heavy” touch of other women’s hands.
 I was fortunate to be dressed by my mother until her death in 1995.
-I mention this part of my background because my parents’ vision of what’s possible shaped my world as a child and influenced how as I think as a writer, director, and editor, today.
+I mention this part of my background because my parents’ vision of what’s possible shaped my world as a child; and influenced how as I think as a writer, director, and editor, today.

 I began writing when I was seven and thought I would grow up to be a playwright.

 Hi Shelley.
 I have often wondered what happened to you and how you are doing.
 I look forward to perusing your site over the holidays.
 Please feel free to contact me if you would like.
 Best wishes in the New Year.

 i was pleasantly surprised to receive the catalogue of your father’s paintings from your mother’s collection to be auctioned by Christies.

 Its been ages since we were in touch and what better opportunity than now to make contact again.
 Better late than never!

 I have extremely fond memories of us in London and of course of your dear mother who was so good to us.